sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 Follow the instructions to install the [pack CLI](https://buildpacks.io/docs/tools/pack/#install).

-> in case you do not have helm (it is installed as part of rancher desktop) installed follow the [instructions](https://helm.sh/docs/intro/install/#through-package-managers) to install helm
+> In case you do not have Helm (it is installed as part of rancher desktop) installed follow the [instructions](https://helm.sh/docs/intro/install/#through-package-managers) to install helm